Katerynakulik/yoga/README.md

 The strategy was to create a simple, visually calming, and easy-to-navigate website that introduces beginners to yoga through a combination of informative text, images, and beginner-friendly videos.

-The scope of features I wanted to include were:
+Scopes of features I wanted to include were:

 An introductory article explaining what yoga is and how it is practiced (targeted at new practitioners).